 If you’re like most bass fishermen, you probably have a couple of blade baits you bought years ago, fished once or twice with little or no success, and tossed in a forgotten corner of the basement.
 Now is the time to dust them off!

-Vertical jigging with blade baits is one of the most fun and effective ways to catch late-fall smallies.
+Vertical jigging with blade baits is one of the most fun and effective ways to catch late-fall and winter smallies.
 These baits mimic the death throes of the cold-killed alewives that create a feast for smallies this time of year.
 Even in lakes without alewives, blades are still effective, as they can imitate juvenile perch, sunfish, and even crayfish.

 The trick to catching on blade baits is not to overwork them.
 An angler who is new to fishing blades tends to fish them with big sweeps of the rod, causing the bait to jump 4 to 6 feet off the bottom.
 The most successful blade fishermen lift their rods just enough to feel the blade kick a couple of times.
 Making this adjustment will improve your blade bait success ten-fold.